xpfinanceM/arbi/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
 3. Configure environment variables
-4. Run the project with `node index.js`
+4. Run the project with `node quoteAllPools.js`

 Next features

-- track SOlana pools
+- track Solana pools
 - automatize the transactions
 - visualize the pools behavior with graphs